Is Simple Uniform Sampling Effective for Center-Based Clustering with Outliers: When and Why?: Experiments

 \subsection{Scalability and Sampling Ratio}

 We consider the scalability first.
-We enlarge the data size $n$ from $10^5$ to $10^7$, and illustrate the results in Figure~\ref{fig-exp-size}.
-We still fix the sampling ratio $|S|/n=5\times 10^{-3}$ as Section~\ref{sec-exp-part1}.
+We enlarge the data size $n$ from $10^5$ to $10^7$, and illustrate the results in Figure~\ref{fig-exp-size-sup}.
+We fix the sampling size $|S| = 10^{3}$.
 For Algorithm~\ref{alg-kc1} and~\ref{alg-km}, we set $\tau=2$.
 We can see that our algorithms are several orders of magnitude faster than the baselines when $n$ is large.
-Actually, since our approach is just very simple uniform sampling, the advantage of our approach over the non-uniform sampling approaches will be more significant when $n$ becomes large.
+Actually, since our approach is just simple uniform sampling, the advantage over the non-uniform sampling approaches will be more significant when $n$ becomes large.

-We then study the influence of the sampling ratio $|S|/n$ to the obtained clustering costs of our algorithms.
+We then study the influence of the sampling ratio $|S|/n$ to our algorithms.
 We vary $|S|/n$ from $1\times 10^{-3}$ to $10\times 10^{-3}$ and run our algorithms on the synthetic datasets.
-We show the results (averaged across $20$ trials) in Figure~\ref{fig-exp-size-2}.
+We show the results (averaged across $20$ trials) in Figure~\ref{fig-exp-sample-sup}.
 We can see that the trends tend to be ``flat'' when the ratio $|S|/n>4\times 10^{-3}$.